hafslundnett/hdd-style/styleguide/lib/buttons.md

 category: Components
 ---

-Buttons should be used across the different internal services.
+The buttons are to be used across the various internal systems.
+If there is only one button on the current screen, this should always be a primary button.
+When you use multiple buttons, the primary button appears on the right and any secondary buttons appear on the left.
+Secondary button should not be used alone on a screen.

 Changing the color of a button to convey purpose is not ideal as people with vision impairments may struggle.
 Usage of other colors should be properly discussed and the context clear.

 ## Primary button
 `hdd-button`